-In the world of guitars, terms plywood and laminate are used interchangeably.
-However, Guitar industry prefers to use the word laminate exclusively.
+In the world of guitars, the terms plywood and laminate are used interchangeably.
+However, the Guitar industry prefers to use the word laminate exclusively.
 Laminate is made up of several layers of wood glued together.

-Professional grade acoustic guitars have their top, back and sides made up of solid woods, while beginner and intermediate grade guitars are made partly or even entirely with plywood and are sometimes also referred to as plywood guitars.
+Professional grade acoustic guitars have their top, back and sides made up of solid woods, while beginner and intermediate-grade guitars are made partly or even entirely with plywood and are sometimes also referred to as plywood guitars.
 Almost all acoustic guitars with a price tag under $1000 are made of laminate sides and backs.
 Most inexpensive guitars even have laminate tops.

-Most manufacturers and dealers do not indicate that they use laminates unless they want to sell you guitars in solid wood price range or unless specifically asked about the wood.
+Most manufacturers and dealers do not indicate that they use laminates unless they want to sell you guitars in the solid wood price range or unless specifically asked about the wood.

-The Outermost plywood is the visible one and is a finished veneer made of mahogany, maple, rosewood etc.
+The Outermost plywood is the visible one and is a finished veneer made of mahogany, maple, rosewood, etc.

-These veneers are made by milling process called as rotary cutting.
-In this, a thin continuous layer is cut from log of wood similar to peeling skin from any round fruit.
-This process is most efficient and retains ornamental grain pattern in comparison to other milling methods.
+These veneers are made by a milling process called rotary cutting.
+In this, a thin continuous layer is cut from a log of wood similar to peeling skin from any round fruit.
+This process is most efficient and retains an ornamental grain pattern in comparison to other milling methods.
 This may make laminate guitars more attractive visually than solid wood instruments.

 The Central Ply, or the second layer, is also known as the core.
-It is glued with the outer layer with its grain pointing in perpendicular direction, also referred to as cross-grained configuration.
+It is glued with the outer layer with its grain pointing in the perpendicular direction, also referred to as a cross-grained configuration.
 This arrangement results in high strength.

-The Inner Ply, visible through the sound hole, should usually be the same wood as outermost veneer.
-This is usually not the case with cheaper guitars, where need for visual appeal is minimal.
+The Inner Ply, visible through the sound hole, should usually be the same wood as the outermost veneer.
+This is usually not the case with cheaper guitars, where the need for visual appeal is minimal.

 Some manufacturers use inner ply with grain patterns which makes it harder to visually tell if it is solid or plywood.

-Stability and Durability
+Stability And Durability

 Laminates are more stable and durable than solid woods.
-Guitars are typically built in 40 to 50% relative humidity conditions and remain best under these conditions.
+Guitars are typically built-in 40 to 50% relative humidity conditions and remain best under these conditions.
 Solid guitar tops are glued in the longitudinal middle and to the bracing to provide stability along with their natural resins.

-Generally, laminates hold very well through short term climate changes, abusive treatment and travel.
-Long term tests and their results are not well documented.
+Generally, laminates hold very well through short-term climate changes, abusive treatment, and travel.
+Long-term tests and their results are not well documented.

 Plywood shatters when punctured making it difficult to repair.
 What is a small patch repair job on solid guitars, requires cutting out and replacing an entire section in laminate.